 Investment Perspective: Regional Influence on ROI

-While Cabernet Sauvignon remains the dominant force in fine wine investment, top-tier Syrah/Shiraz wines have seen increasing appreciation rates, particularly in highly allocated Rhône and Australian wines.
+Cabernet Sauvignon is the dominant force in fine wine investment.
+That said, top-tier Syrah and Shiraz wines have seen increasing appreciation rates, with highly allocated Rhône and Australian bottles leading the charge.

-Bordeaux First Growths and Napa cult Cabernet Sauvignons continue to lead the market in value appreciation, with some vintages seeing annual returns exceeding 15%.
-However, iconic Syrah/Shiraz labels such as Guigal’s “La-La” wines and Penfolds Grange have proven their ability to compete at the highest levels, with prices surging at major auctions.
+Bordeaux First Growths and Napa cult Cabernet Sauvignons lead the market in value appreciation, with some vintages delivering annual returns above 15%.
+But iconic Syrah and Shiraz labels like Guigal’s “La-La” wines and Penfolds Grange have proven they can compete at the highest level, with prices surging at major fine wine auctions.

 Syrah(Shiraz) vs Cabernet Sauvignon